Fantasy football: Mark Andrews leads Week 2 tight end rankings

 Sept.
-17 (UPI) -- Mark Andrews, Travis Kelce, Zach Ertz, George Kittle and Hunter Henry lead my Week 2 fantasy football tight end rankings for 2020.
+17 (UPI) -- Mark Andrews, Travis Kelce, Zach Ertz, Hunter Henry and Jared Cook lead my Week 2 fantasy football tight end rankings for 2020.

-Jared Cook, Darren Waller, Dallas Goedert, Tyler Higbee and Evan Engram round out my Top 10 options for Week 2.
+Darren Waller, Dallas Goedert, Tyler Higbee, Evan Engram and Jonnu Smith round out my Top 10 options for Week 2.
 Eric Ebron of the Pittsburgh Steelers is among my favorite sleepers this week at the position.

 I recommend starting a tight end who will be the first or second target in their respective offense and has a great chance to exploit a bad defense.
 Check out my weekly waiver wire article for options of players to add at each position.